208ProgrammingClub/guess-my-number/README.md

 var name = prompt("Welcome to 'Guess My Number!
 What's your name? ");
 ```

 This is the first of two jobs belonging to "prompt".
-The "prompt" method reads a line from standard input (characters typed in the terminal window).
+The "prompt" method reads a line from our input field (characters will be typed into an input field on the pop-up window in ur browser).
 When you call prompt, it causes the program to halt until the user types their name and presses the Enter key.

-The second job is to store the players name as our "name" variable.
-So you see when we assign a variable name to "prompt" it returns or saves the user's input to the program as an object which we assigned to the variable "name".
-"Prompt can store string (text), or integers (numbers).
+The second job is to store the players name as our [name] variable.
+So you see when we assign a variable name to a "prompt" command it asks for a value and saves the user's input to the program as an object which we assigned to the variable we defined as [name].
+"Prompt" can store string (text), or integers (numbers).

 ##Alert the user##
 The second block of code...
 ```javascript
     var player_guess = alert("See if you can guess my number in less than 10 tries!");
 ```
-essentially works the same way but it doesn't listen for the player to input any information.
-The "alert" command offers the user an ok button to proceed but does nothing with the result of you pressing ok.
+This block of code essentially works the same way but it doesn't allow for the player to input any information.
+The "alert" command offers the user an ok button to proceed but does nothing with the result of you pressing ok other than resume from its paused state.
 Kind of like talking to a pet turtle right?
+Thank goodness that ok buton is there otherwise the program would be frozen.

-So the player has typed his/her name and hits the Enter/Return key, We want them to see a second message that welcomes them by name and starts the game.
+So far the player has typed his/her name and hits the Enter/Return key, THen they see a second message that starts the game.
 Well that sounds like a good start but hmmm... something is missing.
-Our prompt command stores their name be we are not using it in our greeting.
+Our prompt command stores their name be we are not using it in fact our MVP required us to use their name in a greeting.
 Also how do we know the computer didn't pick a number less than zero or greater than 100?
-We definitely need to tell the player a little bit more about the game.
-Remeber the MVP list above said the computer would choose between 1 and 100.
-We must pass that information on to our player in the "alert" command.What else can we do to make our game better?
+We definitely need to be more friendly and tell the player a little bit more about the game.
+Lets go back to th eMVP list above doesn't it say the computer would choose between 1 and 100.
+We must pass that information on to our player in the "alert" command.
+What else can we do to make our game better?

     What if they don't want to play?
 How will we handle that?
     What if they can't play because they have chores or homework to do?